Frequently Asked Questions

 What are your policies and thoughts on recitals, competitions, performances?

 I believe that students can't really "practice" performing so we need to actually perform as much as possible!
-We have multiple studio recitals throughout the year (I think we have 15 total in the 2015-2016 academic year.
+We have multiple studio recitals throughout the year.
 I also have smaller recitals at Manhattan School of Music through the year, and my students and I discuss which competitions would be best for them.
 I encourage them to get out into the world and perform and compete!
 Winning everything is not the goal-- instead, building performance skills, confidence, and freedom on stage.

 What is your favorite part of teaching?